3 Exporting tree with data

 3.2.3 Merging tree data from different sources

-Not only Newick tree text can be combined with associated data, but also tree data obtained from software output can be combined with external data, as well as different tree objects can be merged together (for details, see Chapter 2).
+Not only Newick tree text can be combined with associated data, but also tree data obtained from software output can be combined with external data, as well as different tree objects can be merged (for details, see Chapter 2).

 ## combine tree object with data